 We issued Series I warrants to purchase up to 3,314,394 shares of our common stock in connection with our registered direct offering completed in November 2008.
-Prior to this offering, the Series I warrants have an exercise price of \$13.50 per share.
-If the offering price is less than \$13.50 per share, the exercise price per share of the Series I warrants will reduce on a weighted-average basis.
-If the offering price is \$8.86 (the last reported sale price on June 19, 2009) and we were to issue 6,000,000 shares in this offering, the exercise price would be reduced to \$13.01, resulting in up to approximately \$1.6 million less in proceeds to us upon exercise.
+Prior to this offering, the Series I warrants had an exercise price of \$13.50 per share.
+Since the offering price is less than \$13.50 per share, the exercise price per share of the Series I warrants will be reduced on a weighted-average basis.
+The issuance of 8,200,000 shares in this offering at a price to the public of \$8.30 per share will cause the exercise price of the Series I warrants to be reduced to \$12.77 per share, resulting in up to approximately \$2.4 million less in proceeds to us upon exercise.